 0Days to go

-The Experiment Station is an expansion of Cane Fire’s themes of land control and labor on Kauaʻi but with a particular focus on the progression of the biotech industry over the years.
+The Experiment Station is an expansion of Cane Fire’s themes of land control and labor on Kauaʻi but with a specific focus on the progression of the biotech industry over the years.
 Like Cane Fire, the focus will be on people directly impacted rather than experts or spokespeople speaking broadly on a topic.
-My extended family all live on the South and Westside of Kauaʻi where the environment is directly contaminated and several of my cousins have been employed by the various biotech companies.